 If you’d asked me when I started this blog, “what is the one thing you will never do a cake decorating tutorial on?”
-I wouldn’t have hesitated – my answer would be “covering a cake in fondant!”
+I wouldn’t have hesitated – my answer would be “showing how to cover a cake in fondant!”

 Fondant and I have issues.
 Like serious, personal issues.
 Fondant hates me.
 Hates me.
 I don’t know what I ever did to it to make it feel that way, but it does.
 So there it is.